Seeking Neural Nuggets: Knowledge Transfer in Large Language Models from a Parametric Perspective: Related Work

 \subsection{Manipulation of Implicit Model Knowledge}

 With the recognition of the vast repository of knowledge embedded in model parameters \citep{DBLP:conf/emnlp/PetroniRRLBWM19,DBLP:journals/tacl/JiangXAN20,DBLP:conf/emnlp/RobertsRS20,DBLP:conf/acl/DaiDHSCW22}, ensuing research has sought to execute diverse operations on these parameters, aiming to manipulate the implicit knowledge.
 For instance, knowledge editing endeavors to modify or update specific facts by editing the associated parameters, all the while ensuring the broader knowledge base remains untouched \citep{DBLP:conf/emnlp/CaoAT21,DBLP:conf/icml/MitchellLBMF22,DBLP:conf/nips/MengBAB22,DBLP:conf/iclr/MengSABB23,DBLP:journals/corr/abs-2305-13172}.
-Another avenue, model merging, combines the weights of two or more models into a unified weight set for greater robustness or multitasking capabilities \citep{DBLP:conf/iclr/HuangLP0HW17,DBLP:conf/uai/IzmailovPGVW18,DBLP:conf/iclr/AinsworthHS23,DBLP:journals/corr/abs-2305-03053}.
-Additionally, a strand of studies probes into performing arithmetic operations on the pre-trained weights of a model or specific modules, thus enabling the model to augment or diminish particular functionalities \citep{DBLP:conf/iclr/IlharcoRWSHF23,DBLP:journals/corr/abs-2305-12827,DBLP:journals/corr/abs-2306-14870}.
-However, these explorations are limited to operations within individual models or the merging of models with identical architectures, without investigating whether implicit knowledge between different scale models can be manipulated and transferred.
+Another avenue, model merging and composition, combines the weights of two or more models into a unified weight set or dynamically activates different modules for greater robustness and multitasking capabilities \citep{DBLP:conf/iclr/HuangLP0HW17,DBLP:conf/uai/IzmailovPGVW18,DBLP:conf/iclr/AinsworthHS23,DBLP:journals/corr/abs-2305-03053, zhong2024multi}.
+Additionally, a strand of studies probes into performing arithmetic operations on the pre-trained weights, thus enabling the model to augment or diminish particular functionalities \citep{DBLP:conf/iclr/IlharcoRWSHF23,DBLP:journals/corr/abs-2305-12827,DBLP:journals/corr/abs-2306-14870}.
+However, these explorations are limited to operations within individual models or merging models with identical architectures, without investigating if implicit knowledge between different scale models can be manipulated and transferred.